In Italy, every day, about 1,000 fall ill with cancer.

 Children from birth to age 19 are dying less and less from cancer: today, the number of deaths is about a third of what it was in the early 1970s.

 The five-year survival rate has improved considerably compared with cases diagnosed in earlier five-year periods, for both men (57%) and women (63%).
-This reflects better survival rates for some of the most common cancer types: colorectal (64% for men and 63% for women), breast (87%) and prostate (91%).
+This reflects better survival rates for some of the most common cancer types: colorectal (60.8% for the colon and 58.3% for the rectum), breasts (85.5%) and prostate (88.6%).

 The data collected by the Italian Cancer Registry highlight the social impact of this disease and the importance of research to help patients—those who are fighting the disease now and those who will be diagnosed in the future.